bradcar/BOSCH-BNO085-I2C-micropython-library/README.md

         BNO_REPORT_CIRCLE_DETECTOR
         BNO_REPORT_HEART_RATE_MONITOR

-These reports require additional sensors, and have not been tested:
+BNO08X supports environmental sensors (e.g. pressure sensors, ambient light sensors) on a secondary I2C interface and can be accessed by these reports.
+They have not been tested:

         BNO_REPORT_PRESSURE
         BNO_REPORT_AMBIENT_LIGHT